linspector/linspector/README.md

  - File names in etc/* are not important but section names and key names.
  - Comments can be inserted using ';' or '#'

+## FAQ

+### Is Linspector usable already?

+No!
+Linspector is at a very early stage of development, but I believe it will become stable until the end of 2022.
+The old version of Linspector was usable and I ran it for monitoring a small amount of services for some years.

+### Should I try the old version of Linspector?

+I recommend not to use the old version of Linspector because the new version will in no way become backward compatible.
+Features of the old version will nearly all be implemented in the new version so if you can wait a little then I recommend to wait until I release the new version of Linspector.

+### Can I use an old configuration of Linspector in the new version?

+No!
+The new configuration does not use JSON files anymore but an INI file syntax based on a directory tree.

+### Why should I use Linspecter even there are other mature and stable tools available already?

+Linpector aims to be very small and simple and even should work in home or small environments.
+But Linspector also is useful in very large infrastructures for monitoring thousands of devices and services.

+### Can I run multiple instances of the Linspector daemon?

+Yes, of course.
+Since you add a configuration path when running Linspector you can just pass a different path to a configuration tree to each instance.
+And since you can configure the PID file in each configuration you can even can start, stop or restart each instance in a native way.

 ## License

 ### MIT License